jbiatek/BSGRulebook/dynamic.md

 At the distance indicated on the New Caprica objective card, the New Caprica phase begins.
 After setup is complete, the game continues.
 The jump track is used one last time to bring back Galactica, and after Galactica returns the final jump will end the game.
 This jump can only be initiated by the Admiral as an action, not by using the jump track or "FTL control".
 The [normal jump procedure](#jumping-the-fleet) is skipped, so there is no "Remove Ships" step and no Destination card is drawn.
 Instead, follow [the rules listed below for ending the game in New Caprica](#evacuating-new-caprica).
 </p>

-<p class="cylonleader">After the final jump, Cylon Leaders must wait until all other effects are resolved before they can <span class="daybreak">reveal any "game is over" Motive cards</span><span class="pegasus nodaybreak">declare their Agenda fulfilled</span>.</p>
+<p class="cylonleader" markdown="1">After the final jump, Cylon Leaders must wait until all other effects are resolved before they can <span class="daybreak">reveal any "game is over" Motive cards</span><span class="pegasus nodaybreak">declare their Agenda fulfilled</span>.</p>

-<p class="pegasus">"Preventative Policy" cards remain in effect if they were played during the last turn.</p>
+<p class="pegasus" markdown="1">"Preventative Policy" cards remain in effect if they were played during the last turn.</p>

 When resolving any end of game effects, unrevealed Cylons continue to be treated as human players but they still ultimately win or lose with the Cylons. <span class="cylonleader">Cylon Leaders continue to be treated as human or Cylon players depending on whether or not they are Infiltrating.</span><span class="personalgoal">Resolve game effects that take place at the end of the game such as unfulfilled Personal Goal cards. </span>If the humans have not run out of resources or lost by any other means when everything is resolved at the end of the game, the humans win!